On Post-Selection Inference in A/B Tests: New methodologies

 \subsection{Motivation}

-We surveyed conditional maximum likelihood estimator (CMLE), regression with experiment splitting (RwES) and empirical Bayes (EB), in Sections \ref{sec:cmle}--\ref{sec:eb} respectively.
-Among them, CMLE appears rather limited, as it conditions on a pre-scribed selection criterion instead of the observations.
-More importantly, practitioners often adopt fluid selection criteria (e.g., gradually changing $p-$value threshold) when analyzing A/B tests.
-Simulation studies in late sections also show the inferiority of CMLE.
-Fortunately, RwES and EB both condition directly on the observations, and share the same end goal of directly modeling $\e (\mu|\Delta).$ On one hand, EB is a ``generative'' method, as it models the prior $\pi,$ which subsequently determines $\e (\mu|\Delta).$ On the other hand, RwES is a ``discriminative'' method, as it takes the shortcut and directly models $\e (\mu|\Delta)$ by regression.
-Intuitively, unifying EB and RwES has the potential of combining the strengths of both.
-As previously mentioned, one challenge of RwES is that it lacks the ability to account for the non-linearity with respect to $\Delta,$ and the experiment sample size $N$.
-We can equip RwES with tree-based methods (e.g., gradient boosting tree) to handle non-linearity.
-However, they usually require more data points than we have.
+We surveyed conditional maximum likelihood estimator (CMLE), regression with experiment splitting (RwES) and empirical Bayes (EB).
+Among them, CMLE appears rather limited, as it conditions on a prescribed selection criterion instead of the observations.
+More importantly, practitioners often adopt fluid selection criteria (e.g., gradually changing the $p-$value threshold) when analyzing A/B tests.
+Simulation studies in later sections also show the inferiority of CMLE.
+RwES and EB both condition directly on the observations and share the same end goal of directly modeling $\e (\mu|\Delta).$ On one hand, EB is a ``generative'' method, as it models the prior $\pi,$ which subsequently determines $\e (\mu|\Delta).$ On the other hand, RwES is a ``discriminative'' method, as it takes the shortcut and directly models $\e (\mu|\Delta)$ by regression.
+Both RwES using simple linear regression and EB with Tweedie's formula (\ref{eq:tweedie}) lack the ability to account for the non-linearity with respect to the experiment sample size $N$ and/or the treatment effect $\Delta$.
+In the following sections, we propose an RwES-based and an EB-based method that provide straight-forward solutions to address the issue above.
+Finally, we unify the two frameworks into one, to provide more flexibility and usability to practitioners from different fields.